 Under statute 16(23) of our Charter, we must have a Code of Practice for Student Discipline.
 The aim of this code is to make sure that we maintain academic standards and provide an appropriate learning environment.

-This document explains the rules that apply if you want to defer or withdraw from your studies or want to change your choice of module or qualification.
+These documents explain the rules that apply if you want to defer or withdraw from your studies or want to change your choice of module or qualification.
 To see the rules that apply to you, click on the link for the academic year in which the standalone module or the relevant module within a qualification you are studying started:

 This document explains the procedure you must follow to defer or withdraw from your studies or to change your choice of module or qualification.

-The Assessment banking rules set out the conditions you will have to meet if, when you defer a module, you wish to retain the scores from assessments you have completed, carry these forward to a future presentation of the same module, and complete the assessment requirements during that future presentation.
+The Assessment Banking Rules set out the conditions you will have to meet if, when you defer a module, you wish to retain the scores from assessments you have completed, carry these forward to a future presentation of the same module, and complete the assessment requirements during that future presentation.
 This process is called 'assessment banking'.
 To see the rules that apply to you, click on the link for the academic year in which the standalone module or the relevant module within a qualification you are studying started:

 The Open University offers to provide additional examination arrangements for students who are carers for a disabled person, who are pregnant or breastfeeding, or who are disadvantaged as a result of a temporary illness or accident.